siisee11/MyPic/face-classification/README.md

 │
 ```

+## Pretrained model
+You can download pretrained Keras facenet model (trained by MS-Celeb-1M dataset).
+- Download model from [here](https://drive.google.com/open?id=1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn) and save it in topmost directory.

 # How to run

 There are three steps to get results.

-First, detect and extract faces from your dataset folder.
+1. detect and extract faces from your dataset folder.
-Second, do embedding to it (preprocessing).
+1. do embedding to it (preprocessing).
-Finally, run SVM to classify face in your test dataset.
+1. run SVM to classify face in your test dataset.

 ## Face detection